 Open Peer Review Period: Apr 23, 2019 - Jun 19, 2019

 (closed for review but you can still tweet)

-Longitudinal Magnetic Resonance Imaging as a Potential Correlate of Exploratory Data Analysis in the Diagnosis of Alzheimer Disease
+Longitudinal Magnetic Resonance Imaging as a Potential Correlate in the Diagnosis of Alzheimer Disease: Exploratory Data Analysis

 Alzheimer disease (AD) is a degenerative progressive brain disorder where symptoms of dementia and cognitive impairment intensify over time.
 Numerous factors exist that may or may not be related to the lifestyle of a patient that result in a higher risk for AD.
 Diagnosing the disorder in its beginning period is important, and several techniques are used to diagnose AD.
 A number of studies have been conducted on the detection and diagnosis of AD.
 This paper reports the empirical study performed on the longitudinal-based magnetic resonance imaging (MRI) Open Access Series of Brain Imaging dataset.
 Furthermore, the study highlights several factors that influence the prediction of AD.

 This study aimed to correlate the effect of various factors such as age, gender, education, and socioeconomic background of patients with the development of AD.
 The effect of patient-related factors on the severity of AD was assessed on the basis of MRI features, Mini-Mental State Examination (MMSE), Clinical Dementia Rating (CDR), estimated total intracranial volume (eTIV), normalized whole brain volume (nWBV), and Atlas Scaling Factor (ASF).